chenlabgccri/CeL-ID/README.md

 COSMIC70_matched files - Complete list of COSMIC 70 matched variants with DP and FREQ values, respectively (compressed format).

-If you have any questions, please contact us at either mohammadt@uthscsa.edu OR chenY8@uthscsa.edu.
+If you have any questions, please contact us at mohammadt@uthscsa.edu OR chenY8@uthscsa.edu.